 - Eat citrus fruits, green leafy vegetables, whole grains, meat, fish, and eggs.
 They contain protein, vitamins, and minerals that help promote wound healing.

 - Help clean wounds or change dressings if the patient can’t do it alone.
 If you can, wear a fresh pair of disposable plastic gloves each time you clean the area and put on a new dressing.
 Wash your hands before and after changing a dressing, even if you wear gloves.

 - Be sure the patient has enough supplies to change the dressing as often as instructed.

 Call the doctor if the patient:

 - Has a wound that bleeds for 15 minutes or longer

 - Has a wound that looks very red around the edges and is hot or swollen

 - Has more pain than usual at the wound site

-- Develops a bad smell from the wound
+- Has a bad smell coming from the wound

 - Has yellow pus or greenish liquid that oozes from the wound